 The Senate has a stabilising role in the constitutional system.
-First, because of its permanent session, if the Chamber of Deputies is dissolved the Senate is empowered to adopt legislative measures on matters, which cannot be delayed and would otherwise require enactment of a statute (Art.
+First, because of its permanent session, if the Chamber of Deputies is dissolved the Senate is empowered to adopt legislative measures on matters which cannot be delayed and would otherwise require enactment of a statute (Art.
 33 CCR).
-No legislative measure has been adopted so far, however.
 Second, because of its continuity, it tends to be a more moderate body than the Chamber of Deputies.
-The internal functioning of the Senate is regulated by the Standing Rules of the Senate (law no. 107/1999 Coll., in English).
+The internal functioning of the Senate is regulated by the Standing Rules of the Senate (law no. 107/1999 Coll., in English ).

 The executive power is shared between the President of the Republic and the Government.